seng438-winter-2022/seng438-a2-islamrahat735/Assignment2-ReportTemplate.md

 * In hindsight, it would have probably been a better idea if only 1-2 members wrote the the whole report.

 # 6 Comments/feedback on the lab itself

+This assignment has greatly helped us familiarise with the fundamental concepts of automated unit testing specifically unit testing based on requirements for each unit.
+Moreover, it helped us familiarise on the usage of JUnit framework and the purpose of mock objects in test-code developent.
+It has also provided us with an opportunity to learn about each person’s strengths and weaknesses, and in future assignments we hope to utilise this knowledge in order to further streamline our group work.
+Finally, the lab document was a great way to summarize and document our work throughout the lab which could serve as a great reference tool for future assignments.